 It has strong anti-inflammatory and analgesic effects that can produce quick relief from pain.

-Rosemary oil contains rosmarinic acid which has anti-inflammatory and anesthetic effects and help in reducing pain.
+Rosemary oil contains rosmarinic acid which has anti-inflammatory and anesthetic effects and thus can help in reducing pain.

-It also contains 1,8-cineole which has been shown to be helpful for sore, tight muscles as it is warming and increases the blood flow.
+The 1,8-cineole component has been shown to be helpful for sore, tight muscles as it is warming and increases the blood flow.

 Peppermint has menthol which creates an “ice-hot” cooling sensation that helps to reduce inflammation.